triggermesh/docs/docs/guides/connectingclusters.md

 !!!
 Info "Receiver cluster"
     Make sure your kubectl configuration is pointing to the receiver cluster.

-Create the Broker that as the host for this cluster's CloudEvents:
+Create the Broker as the host for this cluster's CloudEvents:

 ```console
 kubectl apply -f - <<EOF